Fifth Generation

 The child from this marriage was:

-80. Lois Dean GILLILAND was born on January 17, 1905 in , Richardson County, Nebraska, USA and died on March 8, 1963 in Joplin, Jasper County, Missouri, USA at age 58.
+81. Lois Dean GILLILAND was born on 17 January 1905 in , Richardson County, Nebraska, United States and died on 8 March 1963 in Joplin, Jasper County, Missouri, United States at age 58.

 Lois married Gretcha Irene ARBOGAST.